Story by Natthapat Chantawich Pictures by Nivet Jiralertpongchi

 The emblem has varied in design from one reign to the next.
 The Garuda appears in all forms of artr, architecture and even modern sculpture.
 Some old paintings have been found depicting Narai or Vishnu mounted on Garuda, with Naga in his talons, or in flight.

-This mythic eagle and symbol of sovereignty was inspired by Hindu mythology.
-Hinduism portrays Garuda as a powerful deity in the lower domains of heaven, who sometimes comes among human beings.
 In the story of Kaki, Garuda came down from his celestial residence to gamble with the king in a dice game.
 In this wellknown story, Garuda saw the beautiful Kaki and stole her away.

 According to Hindu mythologies, Garuda was a powerful celestial being.
 At his birth, there appeared a radiance so brilliant that all heaven was trobled.
 Thinking that the new arrival was Agni, the Fire God, the heavenly hosts came to pay homage.